Article ID Code:GK-FS-07

 Drivers & BIOS

 Q1.
-Where can I download the driver/BIOS/EC/system files for the computer?
+Where can I download the driver/BIOS/EC/system/firmware files for the computer?

 You can find information for the corresponding product by model on our technical support page.
 Click download on the page to find the product's drivers/BIOS/EC/system files: GEEKOM SERVICE.